JeffDCorbett/100-days-of-code/log.md

 **Thoughts**: While the first 3 chapters are basic Python material, the lessons have been logical and play well to my learning style.

+### Day 18: May 3, 2021

+**Today's Progress**: I completed the reading and exercises for chapter 4 "Strings and Methods" and completed the quiz for a 100%.

+- .lstrip(), .rstrip(), .strip()
+- .find(), .replace()
+- indexes
+- concatenate +
+- immutability

+**Thoughts**: I feel like the material is well structured and condensed allowing me to learn more in less time.
+I'm enjoying what I'm learning and taking advantage of the additional resources.